The New Jersey History

 and Historic Preservation Conference

-Updike Farmstead, headquarters of the Historical Society of Princeton, sits in the Princeton Battlefield/Stony Brook Village Historic District and is listed on the State and National Registers of Historic Places.
+Uncover the history of Princeton’s early settlement to the 21st-cenutry at Updike Farmstead, headquarters of the Historical Society of Princeton.
+The farmstead sits in the Princeton Battlefield/Stony Brook Village Historic District and is listed on the State and National Registers of Historic Places.
 Benjamin Clarke, an early inhabitant of the Stony Brook settlement, which would later become Princeton, first owned the land as part of a 1200-acre parcel he purchased in 1696.
 The Farmstead is along the route followed by Continental troops on their way to engage British soldiers at the neighboring Thomas Clarke farm at Princeton Battlefield.

 The original Benjamin Clarke property, which was divided up over time, remained in the hands of his descendants for over 150 years.
 In 1892, George Furman Updike, Sr. acquired approximately 190 acres of the original farmland and added buildings to the site, including a large barn.
 In 1969, the Updike family sold 184 acres of the property to the Institute for Advanced Study.
 Brother and sister, Stanley and Sarah Updike, continued to live on the remaining six acres until their deaths in 2002.
 The property was purchased by the Historical Society in 2004.
 Today, its six acres, surrounded by preserved farmland, consists of a late 18th/early 19th-century farmhouse, an 1892 barn, outbuildings, a restored windmill, and an organic garden.
 The property is one of the last surviving farms in Princeton.